macstoffel/red-cogs/timematchcog/README.md

 ## Features

 - Sends a message like `HET IS 13:13 ...
-TIK DE GROND!` when hour and minute match.
+Kus de grond!` when hour and minute match.
 - Admins can set the notification channel with a command.
+- Admins can set the role that will get pinged

 ## Setup